-The total carrying value of our Communications Systems inventory, including raw materials, work in process and finished goods, amounted to approximately \$9,769 and \$8,836 as of December 31, 2019 and 2018, respectively.
-The year-over-year 11% increase primarily reflects components received in 2019 which will service our backlog going into 2020.
+The total carrying value of our Communications Systems inventory, including raw materials, work in process and finished goods, amounted to approximately \$7,479 and \$9,769 as of December 31, 2020 and 2019, respectively.
+The year-over-year 23% decrease primarily reflects the completion of shipments of Mounted Power Amplifiers and Vehicle Amplifier-Adaptor systems to support the U.S. Army's Network Modernization and other initiatives under the delivery orders announced in October 2018, and shipments of Universal Vehicle Adaptors under an indefinite-delivery/indefinite-quantity contract with the Naval Air Warfare Center Aircraft Division announced in June 2019.
 Management continuously monitors inventory levels in an effort to optimize such levels.